openstack/octavia/diskimage-create/README.rst

 RHEL specific variables
 ------------------------
 Building a RHEL-based image requires:
-    - a RHEL 7 base cloud image, manually download from the Red Hat Customer Portal.
+    - a Red Hat Enterprise Linux KVM Guest Image, manually download from the Red Hat Customer Portal.
 Set the DIB_LOCAL_IMAGE variable to point to the file.
 More details at:
-      <DIB_REPO_PATH>/elements/rhel7
+      <DIB_REPO_PATH>/elements/rhel

-    - a Red Hat subscription for the matching Red Hat OpenStack Platform repository.
+    - a Red Hat subscription for the matching Red Hat OpenStack Platform repository if you want to install the amphora agent from the official distribution package (requires setting -p option in diskimage-create.sh).
       Set the needed registration parameters depending on your configuration.
       More details at:
       <DIB_REPO_PATH>/elements/rhel-common

-Here is an example with Customer Portal registration and OSP 8 repository:
+Here is an example with Customer Portal registration and OSP 13 repository:
 .. code:: bash

-    $ export DIB_LOCAL_IMAGE='/tmp/rhel-guest-image-7.2-20160302.0.x86_64.qcow2'
+    $ export DIB_LOCAL_IMAGE='/tmp/rhel-server-7.6-x86_64-kvm.qcow2'

-    $ export REG_METHOD='portal' REG_REPOS='rhel-7-server-openstack-8-rpms'
+    $ export REG_METHOD='portal' REG_REPOS='rhel-7-server-openstack-13-rpms'

     $ export REG_USER='<user>' REG_PASSWORD='<password>' REG_AUTO_ATTACH=true